sathya119/sathya119.github.io/content/notes/Freeze Out of Non-Relativistic Species.md

 Note that, here, we have expanded the thermally averaged annihilation cross-section in powers of $$x^{-1}$$ as $$\langle\sigma v\rangle=a+\tfrac{b}{x}$$.

-The first term of the RHS is generally ignored, leading to a precision of about 18%.
+The first term of the RHS is generally ignored.
 This leads to

 $$\Delta_{Y_\infty}=Y_\infty=\frac{x_f}{\lambda(a+\tfrac{b}{2x_f})}$$.